2022–23 Michigan Tech Huskies men's basketball team: Lewis

 After a strong first four minutes to the game, getting out to a 10–6 lead over the Flyers, Michigan Tech fell cold offensively.
 The Huskies got outscored 22–6 over the next 8 minutes.
 The Husky's offense was able to rebound after this series, but were still outscored 11-19 through the 3:39 mark, falling 39–25.
 This final period of the first half is where the Husky's best offensive performance was since falling behind, outscoring Lewis 9–2.
 Lewis outscored the Huskies 30–8 in the paint, got five steals, and outrebounded 17–11.
 Each team had a block.
 The Huskies were 44% from the field and 40% from deep, compared to Lewis' 59% from the field and 20% from three.

 Similar to much of the first half of the game, Michigan Tech's offense fell cold, allowing Lewis to go on a 10–2 run, expanding their lead to fifteen 4:38 into the second half.
 Michigan Tech's offense was able to come alive sooner than it did in the first half, outscoring Lewis 15–7 over the next 5:54, cutting the Flyer's lead to 51–57.
-40 seconds later, when the Huskies were at the Free Throw line, the scoring table noticed that Lewis was playing someone that wasn't on their roster.
-There wasn't anything signaled by the refs, but gave Lewis a Technical Foul.
+40 seconds later, when the Huskies were at the Free Throw line, the scoring table noticed that Lewis was playing someone that was not on their roster.
+There was not anything signaled by the refs, but gave Lewis a Technical Foul.
 This gave the Huskies an additional free throw in addition to the three regular free throws assigned to them before the call, thanks to a Lewis shooting foul.
 Eric Carl made the first Free Throw and Marcus Tomashek made the latter three, bringing the Huskies down 55–58 with 8:42 left in the game.

 Over the next 4:17, the Huskies outscored Lewis 8–6, bringing the Huskies within one.
 After a Lewis Shooting Foul with 2:55 left in the game, the Flyers trailed for the first time since 13:07 in the first half.
 The Flyers outscored Michigan Tech 7–2 over the remainder of the game.
-Michigan Tech had a couple chances in the final 30 seconds to get two field goals in, but Lewis' defense made it extremely difficult for the Huskies to get anything going and the Huskies weren't able to capitalize off their final possession, losing 71–67.
+Michigan Tech had a couple chances in the final 30 seconds to get two field goals in, but Lewis' defense made it extremely difficult for the Huskies to get anything going and the Huskies were not able to capitalize off their final possession, losing 71–67.

 Adam Hobson led all Huskies in points with 25, going 9–17 from the field.
 He was one of three Huskies with 10 or more points.
-Jamere Hill lead all Flyers with 16 points, and was one of four with 10+ points.
+Jamere Hill lead all Flyers with 16 points, and was one of four with 10-plus points.